Watch the video below - Jim plays 'Woman called Mary' in the key of E by Lightnin' Hopkins

 In the video below, the E chord progression starts with an E chord and I jam along trying techniques from famous blues men, and also surprising myself with completely new sounds!
 The fundamental blues chord progression is E, E7, A, A7 and B7.

-It also includes all of the techniques discussed on this page, including the chord inversions and instrumental breaks.
+It also includes all of the techniques discussed on this page, including the E chord inversions and instrumental breaks.

 Chord Progressions Blues - Tips for playing a Classic Blues Chord Pattern In E From Lightnin' Hopkins